 Research Studies, Programs and Clinical Trials

-For information on a specific research study, program or clinical trial, please call the number associated with the study.
+For information on a specific research study or clinical trial, please call the associated phone number.
 Phone numbers can be found under the Research link on the left-hand side of page.

 Behavioral Research and Treatment Center (BRTC)

 BRTC Contact Numbers

 Fax Number: 713-563-5961